Bug report #4621

 I guess you are referring to master right?
 As far as I know the new plugin installer isnt available in the 1.7 branch yet.

-#8 Updated by Sandro Santilli almost 8 years ago
+#8 Updated by Sandro Santilli over 8 years ago

 Oh, I've found "QGIS Official Repository 2" in the list of my repositories, and indeed it misses a "/plugins.xml" suffix.